Metallicities and ages for 35 star clusters and their surrounding fields in the Small Magellanic Cloud: Observations and data reduction

 \subsection{Str\"omgren photometry}

 Table~\ref{tab:phot} presents the first five rows of the compiled catalog of Str\"omgren photometry for stars from the fields studied in this work.
 The catalog contains stars for which all three Str\"omgren $vby$ filters were available, and subsequently the color indices $(b-y)$ and $m1$ could be calculated.
 The photometric errors presented in the table result from the DAOPHOT package and the full error propagation of the transformation equations with coefficients from Table~\ref{tab:std}, given in a~separate column.
-A~complete version of Table~\ref{tab:phot} is available online on the Araucaria Project webpage\footnote{https://araucaria.camk.edu.pl/} and at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/
+A~complete version of Table~\ref{tab:phot} is available online on the Araucaria Project webpage\footnote{https://araucaria.camk.edu.pl/} and at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (ftp://130.79.128.5) or via http://cdsarc.u-strasbg.fr/viz-bin/cat/J/A+A/647/A135